jgonyea/grav-plugin-one-time-login/README.md

 `$ bin/plugin one-time-login uli [username]`

-Paste the URL into a browser to change that username's password.
+Paste the URL into a browser to authenticate as that user.

 ## Credits